 An accounting manager tests the assets for impairment of the asset by comparing the profit or cash flow that a specific asset generates the same asset’s book value.
-If in the comparison, the book value of an asset is more than the cash flow it generates, the difference is written off, resulting in impairment cost or charge.
-Also, then the value of the asset drops in the balance sheet.
+If, in the comparison, the book value of an asset is more than the cash flow it generates, the difference is written off, resulting in impairment cost or charge.
+Also, then the value of the asset drops on the balance sheet.
 Put it simply, the carrying amount (book value) of the asset should not exceed its recoverable amount.

 Usually, firms listed on the stock exchange assess impairment on a regular basis.
 Also, the companies who are in the process of issuing equity or debt securities must also calculate the impairment cost or charge.
 However, not all companies across the globe assess impairment as it depends on the accounting rules of a country.

 Under the Generally Accepted Accounting Principles (GAAP), all the assets should be impaired when the fair value is less than the book value.
 Companies should regularly check for their assets and look for indicators of impairment on a regular basis.

 As per the standard GAAP practice, a company should perform an impairment test for all the fixed assets at the lowest level, where it gets easy to identify cash flows.

 For instance, an auto manufacturer should perform an impairment test on each machine in the plant rather than on the manufacturing plant.
 In case there are no identifiable cash flows, the company must carry the impairment test at the entity or group level.

 There could be specific conditions where an asset becomes unrecoverable.
 For example, an asset’s high cost to construct or finance, assets could be sold significantly before their useful life ends, or a major change in how the company uses an asset.
 In such situations as mentioned above, it is only desirable to have the impairment test.